yevdyko/cv/CV.md

 **Backend Engineer - Aklamio GmbH**, Germany (May 2020 - present)

-Technologies: MySQL, Ruby, Ruby on Rails 5, Sinatra, Rake, RSpec, Delayed Job, GraphQL API, Gitlab CI.
+Technologies: MySQL, Ruby, Ruby on Rails 5, Sinatra, Rake, Kafka, GraphQL API, RSpec, Delayed Job, Gitlab CI.

-- Designed and developed a Partner GraphQL API for the referral platform.
+- Designed and developed a Partner GraphQL API from the ground up for the referral platform.
 - Created a reward engine system together with 2 backend engineers based on events from Kafka.
 - Initiated and implemented [API documentation](https://developers.aklamio.com/partner-api.html) based on the GraphQL schema, generated automatically with each deployment.
 - Upgraded the whole Ruby ecosystem to the newer version 2.7 and introduced a guide for the next updates.